naveenalavilli/myCloudApis/README.md

 ```
 2) Open Swagger at the URL above and exercise endpoints, or use the examples in `MyCloudApis.Api/MyCloudApis.Api.http`.

+## CI
+- GitHub Actions workflow `.github/workflows/dotnet.yml` restores, builds, and tests the solution on pushes/PRs to `main`/`master`.

 ## Endpoints
 - `POST /pdf/from-html`
   Body: `{ "htmlContent": "<h1>Hello</h1>", "fileName": "doc.pdf" }` (or `htmlFilePath` instead of `htmlContent`).
 Returns PDF bytes.